The magic square of reflections and rotations: The Magic Square of Rotations and Reflections

 \begin{remarks} \begin{enumerate}[\rm(a)] \item Any finite (or, for that matter, any compact) subgroup in a Lie group is contained in a maximal compact subgroup.
 Thus, one may substitute $\SU(2)$ for $\SL(2,\CC)$ in the upper left box, $\Un(2)$ for $\GL(2,\CC)$ in the upper right box, or, going the other way, one may substitute $\SO(3)$ for $\SL(3,\RR)$ and $\Or(3)$ for $\GL(3,\RR)$, respectively, in the lower row. \item The restriction to subgroups of even order in $\SL(2,\CC)$, respectively to reflection groups in $\GL(2,\CC)$ containing $-\mathbf 1$ is not severe: Any finite subgroup of odd order in $\SL(2,\CC)$ is cyclic, and each such subgroup sits in a unique conjugacy class of reflection groups that do not contain $-\mathbf 1$.
 These are precisely the dihedral groups of type $\sfD_{2m+1}$, realized as reflection groups in $\GL(2,\CC)$; see also Prop.~\ref{Prop:dihedralodd} below. \end{enumerate} \end{remarks}

-To fully appreciate the mathematics behind the magic square, recall the following classical facts. \begin{theorem}[Coxeter {\cite{Cox1}}] The inclusion of groups $j:\SO(3)\to \Or(3)$ sets up, via $j^{-1}(\sfG)= \sfG\cap \SO(3)$, a bijection between the conjugacy classes of finite reflection groups $\sfG\leqslant \Or(3)$ and the conjugacy classes of finite subgroups of $\SO(3)$. \end{theorem}
+To fully appreciate the mathematics behind the magic square, recall the following classical facts. \begin{theorem}[H.S.M.~Coxeter, {\cite[Theorem 18]{Cox1}}] The inclusion of groups $j:\SO(3)\to \Or(3)$ sets up, via $j^{-1}(\sfG)= \sfG\cap \SO(3)$, a bijection between the conjugacy classes of finite reflection groups $\sfG\leqslant \Or(3)$ and the conjugacy classes of finite subgroups of $\SO(3)$. \end{theorem}

 This yields the most elegant and efficient way to classify the finite subgroups of $\SO(3)$ by first classifying the finite reflection groups in $\Or(3)$, a simple and very transparent task --- see \cite{Cox3, ConwaySmith} for elegant detailed expositions.